Types of Financial Aid for Law School

 Direct Graduate Plus Loan

-After applying for the Direct Unsubsidized Stafford Loan, Law students may apply for a Direct Graduate Plus Loan to cover remaining educational costs up to the Cost of Attendance minus all other estimated financial assistance.
-Direct Graduate Plus Loans are another option in addition to private (alternative) loans.
-Direct Graduate PLUS loans are credit based, meaning that a credit check is performed to determine eligibility for the Direct Plus Loan.
+After applying for the Direct Unsubsidized Loan, Law students may apply for a Direct Graduate PLUS Loan to cover remaining educational costs up to the Cost of Attendance minus all other estimated financial assistance.
+Direct Graduate PLUS Loans are another option in addition to private (alternative) loans.
+Direct Graduate PLUS loans are credit based, meaning that a credit check is performed to determine eligibility for the Direct PLUS Loan.
 Your credit score is not used in determining eligibility, however, borrowers must demonstrate that they do not have an adverse credit history*.& If adverse credit exits, the borrower may be approved for the loan by obtaining a credit worthy endorser (co-borrower).

 3. Grace period: 6 months after graduation, withdrawal, leave of absence, or drop to less than half-time status.